 We decided to hire out the drywall and flooring work.
 Both contractors did an outstanding job.
 The drywall contractor was in and out in a few days.
 For the flooring, we ended up going with luxury vinyl plank flooring.
 The timing of the flooring installation could not have worked out better.

-The total cost of the drywall installation was $1,300 and flooring (including baseboards) was $7,400.
+The total cost of the drywall installation was $1,300, and the flooring (including baseboards) was $7,400.

 Updating Doors and Other Loose Ends

-In addition to updating the doors, I also replaced all outlets and light switches, painted the door frames, and installed fixtures (toilet, mirror, vanity) in the bathroom.
+In addition to updating the doors, I replaced all outlets and light switches, painted the door frames, and installed fixtures (toilet, mirror, vanity) in the bathroom.
 The total cost of everything in this section cost about $2,000.

 Before and After Photos of Each Room of the Basement Remodel